I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_gdiarg_cleartypeblend.md

 ## Members

-`AlphaSurfAllocationIndex`

-[in] An index of the element in the allocation list that specifies alpha values of a surface.
-The alpha surface is in the same coordinate space as the destination surface space that is bounded by the <b>DstRect</b> destination rectangle.

-`AlphaSurfPitch`

-The pitch, in bytes, of the alpha surface referenced by <b>AlphaSurfAllocationIndex</b>.

-`Color`

-[in] The foreground color, in 32-bit ARGB unsigned pixel format (as defined by the D3DDDIFMT_A8R8G8B8 value of the <a href="..\d3dukmdt\ne-d3dukmdt-_d3dddiformat.md">D3DDDIFORMAT</a> enumeration), corrected for gamma.

-`Color2`

-[in] The foreground color, in 32-bit ARGB unsigned pixel format (as defined by the D3DDDIFMT_A8R8G8B8 value of the <a href="..\d3dukmdt\ne-d3dukmdt-_d3dddiformat.md">D3DDDIFORMAT</a> enumeration), not corrected for gamma.

-`DstAllocationIndex`

-[in] An index of the element in the allocation list that specifies the allocation that is referenced by the <b>DstRect</b> destination rectangle.

 `DstRect`

 [in] A <a href="https://msdn.microsoft.com/library/windows/hardware/ff569234">RECT</a> structure that defines the rectangular area to be modified.
 This rectangle is specified in the coordinate system of the destination surface and is defined by two points: upper left and lower right.
 The rectangle is lower-right exclusive; that is, its lower and right edges are not a part of the bit-block transfer.
 The two points that define the rectangle are always well ordered.

 The destination rectangle defined by <b>DstRect</b> can exceed the bounds of the destination surface, but sub-rectangles cannot.
 Additionally, all sub-rectangles are guaranteed to fit inside the destination surface.
 Sub-rectangles can be constrained further by a bounding rectangle that is smaller than the destination rectangle.

+`TmpSurfAllocationIndex`

+[in] An index of the element in the allocation list that specifies a temporary surface.
+This surface can be used to read the destination before executing a pixel shader.

+`GammaSurfAllocationIndex`

+[in] An index of the element in the allocation list that specifies a gamma table of type <a href="..\d3dkmdt\ne-d3dkmdt-_d3dkmdt_gdisurfacetype.md">D3DKMDT_GDISURFACETYPE</a>.
+The format of the gamma lookup allocation is 8 bits per pixel, and the resolution is 512 x 16 pixels.
+Each row of the allocation contains two tables: gamma and inverse gamma.
+Each table has 256 entries.

+`AlphaSurfAllocationIndex`

+[in] An index of the element in the allocation list that specifies alpha values of a surface.
+The alpha surface is in the same coordinate space as the destination surface space that is bounded by the <b>DstRect</b> destination rectangle.

+`DstAllocationIndex`

+[in] An index of the element in the allocation list that specifies the allocation that is referenced by the <b>DstRect</b> destination rectangle.

 `DstToAlphaOffsetX`